Everyone

 Sharing extended leave

-If an employee and their spouse or partner both meet the eligibility criteria, they can share the extended leave.
-They can take it at the same time, or one after the other.
+If an employee and their spouse or partner both meet the eligibility criteria, they can share the A period of extra unpaid parental leave usually taken after primary carer leave ends.

 Employees who meet the 12-month criterion above may take up to 52 weeks extended leave (less the number of weeks primary carer leave taken, up to 26 weeks).
 If two parents are sharing the leave and they both meet the 12-month criterion, then they share this amount.